petershin/liferay-learn/docs/commerce/latest/en/store-management/guest-checkout.md

 - Liferay PaaS
 - Liferay SaaS
 ---

 # Guest Checkout

-You can enable guest checkout on a per-[channel](./channels.md) basis and allowing users to submit orders without a registered account on the site.
+Guest checkout allows users to submit orders without a registered account on the site.
+You can enable guest checkout on a per-[channel](./channels.md) basis.
 See [Enabling Guest Checkout](./guest-checkout/enabling-guest-checkout.md) to learn more.

-After enabling guest checkout, guest users can enter an email address during the checkout process.
+After enabling guest checkout, guest users must enter an email address during the checkout process.
 Then, users are prompted to log in, create an account, or continue as a guest.
 Guest users that add items to the cart and then later sign in before checking out, have their items automatically carried over to their account's cart.

 ## Processing a Guest Order